sad1kul/ngx-imageviewer/README.md

 <link rel="stylesheet" href="https://fonts.googleapis.com/icon?family=Material+Icons" />
 ```

-Optionaly, you can also install the font library via npm or yarn.
+Optionally, you can also install the font library via npm.

 > when using another icon font, you should provide a config object with the button icon mapping